 Executive Summary September 2106

-The OAT review November 2015 stated that ‘Safeguarding is effective and a strength of the academy’.
+The recent OAT review stated that ‘Safeguarding is effective and a strength of the academy’.

 The LA has confirmed that OHA assumes its statutory safeguarding responsibilities appropriately:

 The LA Virtual School commented ‘Thanks so much for you your support and all your colleagues’ xxxx may not have made as much progress without you guys.
 This has been a difficult case with lots of complex safeguarding issues – well done, and thanks again for your support’ (May 2016).

 A comment from a LA Social Worker commenting ‘that it was through perseverance of the academy that xx has now completed his allocated counselling sessions and is in a much better place emotionally.
 Thank you again for all your help in organising this for him’ (May 2016)

 Personal development, behaviour and welfare are good.
 Students are very positive and their attendance is good.
 Persistent absence is low.
 Fixed term exclusions are reducing.
 Alternative provision is good and students can study the full range of subjects.
 Inclusion is a very strong feature of provision.

 The academy has a good record of supporting some very vulnerable students.
 The pastoral team is strong.
 The academy provides a meaningful environment for its students.

 Students are positive in lessons and this supports their progress.
 There is mutual respect, with very few exceptions.
 OAT EA 1/10/15